j0y-ce/neuro_knowledge_base/_posts/Normal Brain MRI/2025-07-15-normal-brain-mri-post-4.md

 ---

 -----
-Remember what intensity fluid appears as on T1 (build in link to T1 brick)?
+Remember what intensity fluid appears as on <a href="{{ site.baseurl }}/subcategory-content-2/first-content-post">FLAIR</a>?

 That’s right!
-Fluid on T1 has low signal intensity, and therefore the ventricular system that’s filled with CSF will appear black on T1 images.
+Fluid on is suppressed on FLAIR and therefore has low signal intensity, making the ventricular system that’s filled with CSF  appear black.

 <b>Coronal view</b>